jhjpark/gan-robustness/README.md

-# Using GANs for Data Augmentation in Satellite Data
+# Using GANs for Data Augmentation in Satellite-Based CNN Models

 The code used for this project is contained in this repostiory.
 This includes code for each of the three parts of the project.